 A home loan with repayments of both principal and interest is one in which you pay interest and also repay part of the amount borrowed (the principal) at the same time.
 With every principal and interest repayment you make, an increasing portion of the payment will go towards paying off the principal and a decreasing portion will go towards paying interest because you're chipping away at the principal loan amount while also covering the interest.

-A redraw offset facility is a sub-account linked to your home loan where you can put money (e.g. from your pay or savings) and use the money to reduce the interest payable on your home loan.
+An offset sub-account is a sub-account linked to your home loan where you can put money (e.g. from your pay or savings) and use the money to reduce the interest payable on your home loan.
 With loans.com.au, you can redraw that money anytime you want, using your Visa Debit card attached to the account.

-The benefit of putting funds into a redraw offset facility is that we consider this money when we calculate your interest repayments.
-That is, when we calculate your home loan interest we reduce the amount of your home loan balance by the amount you have in your redraw offset facility.
+The benefit of putting funds into an offset sub-account is that we consider this money when we calculate your interest repayments.
+That is, when we calculate your home loan interest we reduce the amount of your home loan balance by the amount you have in your offset sub-account.
 So you’ll pay less interest which could help you pay your home loan off sooner.

 Sometimes, the home loan you started out with isn't the right one long-term.
 Refinancing is when you take out a new loan to replace the one you already have.
 People can refinance for a number of reasons including to secure a better interest rate or to take advantage of better features.